 The Ph.D. qualifying examination should be taken no later than the end of the fourth year.

-The grades assigned are High Pass, Pass, and Fail.
+The grades assigned are Pass or Fail.

 The committee will either approve the prospectus and allow the student to continue on toward the dissertation prospectus defense or inform the student of areas that need further preparation and set the conditions necessary to assure that the student completes the additional required preparation.

 The approved prospectus will be presented formally to the faculty and the graduate students of the Department in a public defense.